brunoodutra/My_Thesis/EMG_Data_and_Force_signals/README.md

-## Open EMG Data and Grasping Force signals
+## EMG Data and Grasping Force signals

-This code show how to open the  database of Emg signals and grasping force signal, disposable in extension " .m " in "EMG_force_datalog" path.
+This code show how to open the database of Emg signals and grasping force signal, disponible in extension " .m " in "EMG_force_datalog" path.

 More details about record of signals, used protocol, used electromyography and experimental setup are presented in "EMG_force_datalog" folder
 [Presented here](https://github.com/brunoodutra/My_Thesis/tree/main/EMG_Data_and_Force_signals/EMG_force_datalog)